Talk at Functional Conf 2018: Video and Slides

 How can you use Concuerror?

-In short, all you need is a test that is terminating (ideally in any scheduling of the processes) and closed (does not require any inputs).
+In short, you need a test that is terminating (ideally in any scheduling of the processes) and closed (does not require any inputs).

-Keep in mind that systematic testing (unlike stress-testing) does not encourage (or require) the use of a ton of processes!
+Systematic testing (unlike stress-testing) does not encourage (or require) the use of too many processes!
 All schedulings of the test will be explored, so “the simpler, the better”!